hpssjellis/maker100-eco/README.md

-# One Hour Session about the RAK2270StickerTracker
+# Example One Hour Session about the RAK2270StickerTracker
 Note: The actual sticker tracker would not be needed for a one hour session

 | Topic | Example Code| Video | Instructions and Prompt|